-These vegan Valentine’s day cookies are soft, slightly chewy, and ‘buttery’ in flavour.
-Heart shaped cookies that are fun to make and decorate.
+These vegan Valentine’s cookies are soft, slightly chewy, and ‘buttery’ in flavour.
+Heart shaped vegan cookies that are fun to make and decorate.
 Perfect for children to help with!

-Valentine’s Day is just around the corner and I realised my blog is severely lacking in Valentine’s-themed desserts!
-I have a few but I wanted to add some more to make a small collection.
-You can never have enough red and pink desserts, amiright?
+Valentine’s Day is just around the corner and I realised my blog is severely lacking in Valentine’s-themed cookies!
+I have a few pink and red desserts but I wanted to add some more to make a small collection.
+You can never have enough Valentine’s-themed desserts, amiright?

 They are basically heart-shaped sugar cookies, just without the eggs or dairy.
 They’re soft and ‘buttery’ with a slight chew.
 Very delicious on their own but they taste even better with some icing on top.

 I used a simple water icing with pink food colouring added but I’ve included a recipe for vegan royal icing below if you’d prefer to use that.